Travelog date: Nov 2008

 The best part was the gala dinner and this time the host wanted us to try their best cuisine – authentic Korean fare, from all nooks and corners of the country.
 And this is something that they share with the Japanese (and they might not like it when I say it though).
 They have the passion for raw things, from meat to seafood.

-to the side of the plate
+The chef trying to free the tentacles from clinging to the side of the plate |

 A Korean friend quickly came, perhaps to prevent us from making fun of her country’s delicacy and politely told us that we should consume the octopus immediately before it dies off.
 So it’s best eaten that way – while its still alive.
 That mat salleh put the baby octopus into his mouth but the problem was the tentacles were still squirming and fighting--which probably equates to a party in the mouth, screaming its way, until the guy chew them to death inside his mouth!
 Huhuhu...
 Apparently, eating live octopus, or sannakji in South Korea is seen as a novelty and health dish ( i can always choose to eating fruit and vegetables to have such effects, cant I, or is it less dramatic?).